CONTACT INFORMATION

 BARANGAY-BASED Registration

-1. Check the facebook page of the Quezon City Veterinary Department: www.facebook.com/QCVDgovph for the schedule of vaccination.
+1. Check the Official Facebook Page of Quezon City Veterinary Department for the schedule of vaccination.
 Bring your pet to the place of vaccination.

 2. Fill-out and submit the Vaccination Form in area of Vaccination.